Belfast, and all of Northern Ireland, are great solo travel destinations.

-I may be a little partial to Northern Ireland.
-One grandmother and two great grandparents emigrated from there.
+I may be a little partial.
+In my family, one grandmother and two great grandparents emigrated from Northern Ireland.

 The landscape, the accent, and aspects of the culture are bred in my bones.

 - Belfast City Hall.
 In the center of Belfast is the grand city hall.
-They run free tours seven days a week, three times each day.
+They run free tours seven days a week, three times each day, four on Saturday and Sunday.

-- Titanic Memorial Garden.
+- Experience the Titanic.
 The Titanic sailed from Southampton but was built in Belfast.
 Outside Belfast City Hall is the Titanic Memorial Garden.
+Within walking distance, on the waterfront is the Titanic Museum.

 - Linen Hall Library.
 Across from Belfast City Hall is the Linen Hall Library that dates back to 1788 and is the oldest library in Belfast.
 It’s known for its historical collection including a comprehensive archive of the Troubles.
 Look for the wall along the staircase near the back for a fabulous display of political posters from the last quarter of the 20th century.

-- Explore the Linen Quarter on foot.
+- Explore the Linen Quarter.
 Belfast was once known as Linenopolis as it was a world leader in the production of linen.
-This is a great area for dining and pub hopping.
-Here are 7 recommended places to eat and drink in the Linen quarter.
+This is now a great area for dining and pub hopping.
 Don’t miss The Crown Bar.
-It’s owned by the National Trust.
-That speaks to its historical significance!
+It’s owned by the National Trust which speaks to its historical significance.
 It still has gas lighting and cozy snugs.
 Have a pint if you want.
 Regardless, definitely go.

 - St. George’s Market.
-A great indoor market in Belfast open Friday, Saturday and Sunday offering local produce and crafts.
+This is a great indoor market in Belfast, open Friday, Saturday, and Sunday offering local produce and crafts.
+Try a Belfast Bap, which is just about every kind of fried meat you can think of on a bun.

-- The Ulster-Scots Community Network.
+- The Ulster-Scots.
 Why is the Irish accent in the north so different from that in the south?
 It’s because of the Scottish influence resulting from the Plantation of Ulster that began in 1606.
 To get an appreciation of the Ulster-Scots tradition, history, language and culture, visit the free Ulster-Scots Community Network in Belfast.
+You can also check out the Ulster-Scots Agency.

 - Belfast Castle Estate.
 Up on Cave Hill is Belfast Castle with great views of Belfast Lough and the city.

-- Explore the Causeway Coastal Route.
 This route covers 120 miles along the coast from Belfast Lough to Lough Foyle – basically, Belfast to Derry.
 There are some inland deviation routes to explore the Glens of Antrim which will take your breath away.
-A few of the route’s highlights have a fee but your National Trust Card will help with some of them.
+A few of the route’s highlights have a fee but a National Trust Card will help with some of them.
 The top highlights are the Giant’s Causeway and The Gobbins.
-For more detail on these read: Of Gobbins and Giants.
-From Belfast running north to Derry here are a few stops you’ll want to make.
+From Belfast running north to Derry, here are a few stops you’ll want to make.

 - Carrickfergus.
 This is a very small town north of Belfast with a thousand year old castle.
-I would focus my time there on the church, St Nicholas’ Church of Ireland Church.
+I would focus my time there on the church, St Nicholas’ Church of Ireland.
 It’s not huge but has a fascinating history.
-You can arrange for a personal tour here.

 - Whitehead.
-Pop into Whitehead for a view of a town created by the railway to get people using it on the weekends.
+Pop into Whitehead for a view of a town created by the railway to get people using the train on the weekends.
 This is a particularly great spot if you’re into steam engines.

 - The Gobbins.
 A recently opened guided cliff-edge walk.
 Read Of Gobbins and Giants for all the details.